picocms/Pico/content-sample/index.md

 ### URL Rewriting

-Picos default URLs (e.g. %base_url%/?sub/page) already are very user friendly.
+Pico's default URLs (e.g. %base_url%/?sub/page) already are very user-friendly.
-Pico anyway offers you an URL rewrite feature to make URLs even more user friendly (e.g. %base_url%/sub/page).
+Pico anyway offers you an URL rewrite feature to make URLs even more user-friendly (e.g. %base_url%/sub/page).

 If you're using the Apache web server, URL rewriting probably already is enabled - try it yourself, click on the [second URL](%base_url%/sub/page).
-If you get an error message from your web server, please make sure to enable the `mod_rewrite` module.
+If you get an error message from your web server, please make sure to enable the [`mod_rewrite` module][ModRewrite].
 Assumed the second URL works, but Pico still shows no rewritten URLs, force URL rewriting by setting `$config['rewrite_url'] = true;` in your `config/config.php`.

 If you're using Nginx, you can use the following configuration to enable URL rewriting.
 Don't forget to adjust the path (`/pico/`; line `1` and `4`)